 Software Testing, Software Configuration Management, Database (MySQL, NoSQL, Oracle, PostgreSQL),

 Rich Interface Application (Ajax, Flex, Silverlight), Software Project Planning and Management,

-Software Analysis and Design, Software Process Assessment and Improvement, Software Development Tools.
+Software Analysis and Design, Software Process Assessment and Improvement, Software Tools.

 As a software system grows in size, it becomes progressively difficult for programmers to understand the underlying architectural intent and to extract the architectural knowledge they need to implement changes successfully.
 Unfortunately, anecdotal evidence has shown that such knowledge tends to be tacit, stored in people’s heads, and scattered across software artifacts and repositories.
 Furthermore, architectural knowledge has a tendency to vaporize over time.

 As a conceptual framework, functional programming empowers us to write software that is modular, highly reusable, and easy to reason about.
 But practicing this discipline in Scala comes with a number of difficulties and idiosyncrasies that need to be addressed.
 This video presents what functional programming is, brings up some of its issues, solutions to those issues, and concludes with reasons to love functional programming.

 Limundo/Kupindo websites daily have more than 300 000 visitors which generate 10 million page views per day.
 During peak hours around 10 000 users are online simultaneously.
 On the other side, speed, stability and scalability are three main requirements that need to be matched with a PHP application architecture.

 For most developers, the security team at Google is a black box.
 Yet Safe Browsing and its API have been around for years and currently protect over a billion users.
 We also recently launched the source code to End-To-End, an encryption extension for Chrome, where we’re explicitly calling for community feedback.